craigmichaelmartin/pure-orm/README.md

 #### `PureORMCollection`

-An abstract class which is the base class your Bo Collection classes extend.
+An interface which your collection business object classes need to implement.

-- `static get Bo(): BO` - Returns the individual (singular) business object class constructor.
+- `static get Bo(): PureORMEntity` - Returns the individual (singular) business object class constructor.
-- `get displayName()?: BO` - (Optional) returns the string display name of the business object collection (defaults to bo displayName with an "s")
+- `get displayName()?: string` - (Optional) returns the string display name of the business object collection (defaults to PureORMEntity displayName with an "s")

-#### `create`

-The factory function for creating your ORM.

-**Parameters**

-- `getBusinessObjects: () => Array<BusinessObject>` - A function which returns an array of all the business objects.
-- `db: <DataBaseDriverInstance>` - A database driver instance.

-**Return Value**

-Your ORM.

-It has the following query methods:

-- `one(query: string, params: object)` - executes a query and returns a Bo, or throws.
-- `oneOrNone(query: string, params: object)` - executes a query and returns a Bo or undefined, or throws.
-- `many(query: string, params: object)` - executes a query and returns a BoCollection with at least one model, or throws.
-- `any(query: string, params: object)` - executes a query and returns a BoCollection.
-- `none(query: string, params: object)` - executes a query and returns null.

-(Note these orm query methods ensure their count against the number of generated top level business objects are created - not the number of relational rows returned from the database driver!
-Thus, for example, `one` understands that there may be multiple result rows (which a database driver's `one` query method would throw at) but which correctly nest into one BO.)

-Built-in "basic" / generic crud functions

-- `getMatching(bo: BaseBO)`
-- `getOneOrNoneMatching(bo: BaseBO)`
-- `getAnyMatching(bo: BaseBO)`
-- `getAllMatching(bo: BaseBO)`
-- `create(bo: BaseBO)`
-- `update(bo: BaseBO)`
-- `delete(bo: BaseBO)`
-- `deleteMatching(bo: BaseBO)`

-These are just provided because they are so common and straight-forward.
-While the goal of this library is foster writing SQL in your DAL (which returns pure business objects) some CRUD operations are so common they are included in the ORM.
-Feel free to completely disregard if you want to write these in your DAL yourself.

 ## Current Status